 The Brian Wall Foundation was established in 2014 by the British-born, American sculptor Brian Wall (b.
-1931), to benefit working artists in financial need.
-Awards funded by the Foundation are administered by other non-profit organizations that recognize artistic merit and provide assistance for personal or professional financial need, or both.
+1931), to provide financial assistance to working artists and to further research and scholarship in the field of modern sculpture.
+Awards funded by the Foundation are administered by other non-profit organizations that recognize artistic excellence internationally.

 The Foundation fosters greater public understanding of the importance of sculpture in modern and contemporary art through the production of educational materials, websites, catalogues, exhibitions, books and films.